- 0.1 Prime Minister of Pakistan list with Care Takers

 He persisted as Prime Minister for the duration of 9 Months and 21 Days.

 He had to leave the office due to the abolishment of the seat of Prime Minister.
-The scene behind is that President Iskandar Mirza enforced Martial law.
+The scene behind is where President Iskandar Mirza enforced Martial law.

 He was the shortest-serving Prime Minister in the History of Pakistan during the 1971 Bangladesh-Pakistan War.